patshaughnessy/patshaughnessy.github.io/posts/2009-01-30-sample-app-for-auto-complete-on-a-complex-form.markdown

-title: Sample app for auto complete on a complex form
+title: "Sample app for auto complete on a complex form"
 date: 2009/01/30
 tag: the auto_complete plugin